Azure-Samples/modern-data-warehouse-dataops/CONTRIBUTING.md

 ### Code Quality Checks

-All code changes go through these automated checks to ensure consistency, code quality, and adherence to repository standards before they are merged.
+All code changes go through a set of automated checks to ensure consistency, code quality, and adherence to repository standards before they are merged.

 Please refer to the [Pre-commit Guide](./docs/pre_commit_guide.md) to learn about the various pre-commit checks applied to the code.